HackerYou/student-resources/computer-requirements.md

 # Computer Requirements

-## For Web Development, JavaScript, React, WordPress/Shopify, Full Stack, and Data Analytics
+## For Web Development, JavaScript, React and Data Analytics
 We recommend you use either:

 - An Apple laptop newer than 6 years old running one of the 3 most recent major releases of MacOS (currently: 10.14 (Mojave) or newer)